Louis Oliver

-Louis Oliver, III (born March 9, 1966) is an American former college and professional football player who was a safety in the National Football League (NFL) for eight seasons during the 1980s and 1990s.
-Oliver played college football for the University of Florida, and was twice recognized as an All-American.
-He was a first-round pick in the 1989 NFL Draft, and played professionally for the Miami Dolphins and the Cincinnati Bengals of the NFL.
+Louis Oliver, III (born March 9, 1966) is an American former professional football player who was a safety for eight seasons in the National Football League (NFL) during the 1980s and 1990s.
+Oliver played college football for the Florida Gators, earning All-American honors twice.
+He was a first-round pick in the 1989 NFL draft, and played professionally for the Miami Dolphins and the Cincinnati Bengals of the NFL.

 Early life

 Oliver was born in Belle Glade, Florida in 1966.
 He attended Glades Central High School in Belle Glade, and was a standout high school football player for the Glades Central Raiders.
 Memorably, Oliver blocked two punts in the same game as a junior.

 College career

 After graduating from high school, Oliver attended the University of Florida in Gainesville, Florida, where he was a walk-on player on head coach Galen Hall's Florida Gators football team in 1985.
 Subsequently, Oliver not only earned an athletic scholarship, he became a starting free safety and team captain, and totaled 11 career interceptions.
 He was a first-team All-Southeastern Conference (SEC) selection in 1987 and 1988, a first-team All-American in 1987 and a consensus first-team All-American in 1988, and a two-time SEC Academic Honor Roll honoree.
 Oliver was also the recipient of the Gators' Fergie Ferguson Award recognizing the "senior football player who displays outstanding leadership, character and courage."

 Oliver graduated from Florida with a bachelor's degree in criminal justice in 1989, and was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 2000.
 In one of a series of articles written for The Gainesville Sun in 2006, the Sun sports editors chose him as No. 24 among the greatest 100 Gators from the first century of Florida football.